chili-chips-ba/openCologne/4.Advanced--4--Yamaha-OPL3-FM-Synth/1.hw/i2c/README.md

 ## WM860 Audio Codec I2C

 ![image](https://github.com/user-attachments/assets/387093c5-4f7c-4f13-b4ed-931a01ec0e1e)

-The photo is taken from the WM8960 official documentation and shows the 2-Wire Serial Control Interface needed to set the internal registers of the WM8960 Audio CODEC.
+The image is taken from the WM8960 official documentation and shows the 2-Wire Serial Control Interface needed to set the internal registers of the WM8960 Audio CODEC.

 ## I2C Controller and Top Module Design